apache/druid/docs/ingestion/compaction.md

 Even when the input segments have the same set of dimensions, the dimension order or the data type of dimensions can be different.
 The dimensions of recent segments precede that of old segments in terms of data types and the ordering because more recent segments are more likely to have the preferred order and data types.

-If you want to use your own ordering and types, you can specify a custom `dimensionsSpec` in the compaction task spec.
+If you want to control dimension ordering or ensure specific values for dimension types, you can configure a custom `dimensionsSpec` in the compaction task spec.

 ## Setting up manual compaction